inaimathi/experimentalisp/README.md

 ## Various Notes

+- An alternative to `&rest` arguments is just making `list` a special form.
+Trying it out.
 - We need some kind of port abstraction.
 In three flavours: `in`, `out` and `in/out`.
 That'll let us deal with a whole bunch of stuff inside the language, including files, sockets, and standard in/out.
 - We should probably separate `fexpr`s into two stages; the expansion and the evaluation of the expansion.
 If done properly, we can then provide `expand` in the guest language for a pretty cheap macroexpander.
 - `the-env`; returns the current environment as an expression
-- That environment must have the operations `bind`, `bound?` and `lookup` implemented.
+- That environment must have the operations `bind`, `bound?`, `lookup` and `extend` implemented.
 	- `lookup` must take an environment and a symbol, and return the value to which said symbol is bound in the given environment.
 	- `bound?` must take an environment and a symbol, and return `true` if that symbol is bound in that environment
 	- `bind` must take an environment and a symbol, and return a new environment in which that symbol is bound.
 It should not mutate the existing environment.
+	- `extend` must take an environment and add a frame to it

 - Typeclasses:
 	- Each typeclass is an environment mapping to the different types that implement it to the implementation of the specific methods entailed by that typeclass
 	- Assuming first-class environments, this'd be fairly simple to implement.
-We would also need a map of methods to their source typeclass
+We would also need a map of methods to their source typeclass.
 	- It looks like the generic function approach might be easier to implement, and it would have one fewer lookup level (each function would directly dispatch on arguments, rather than pointing to a typeclass entry)
 		- Side-note: it looks like some of the problems that typeclass implementations are running into will be solved, approximately, by moving closer to the generic-function approach